 Just outside the old part of the city, Kenzi Club Agdal is an all-inclusive option for vacationing families.
 It offers heated swimming pools so the kids can swim any time you visit, waterslides and is all-inclusive so you don’t have to worry about finding something they’ll eat – chances are the hotel will have it covered.
 A bowling alley, tennis courts, soccer/football pitches, and kids clubs for all ages are also available.
 When you want to visit the city it’s just a short ride away.

 Nestled in a quiet neighborhood near the Majorelle Gardens, Riad Laila is perfect for families looking for a quiet getaway in Marrakech.
-Plus, the riad’s outdoor swimming pool and rooftop terrace will really come in handy on those hot summer days.
+Plus, the riad’s outdoor swimming pool and a rooftop terrace will really come in handy on those hot summer days.
 This riad is not in the central medina making it a good choice for families who would rather to have a bit of distance from the hustle and bustle.

 Eden Andalou Aquapark and Spa